-In general, the Advocate will not be asked to be sworn or affirmed.
-However, if the Advocate attempts to "fill the gaps" in evidence by providing what amounts to testimony, not valid questioning or argument, the Board reserves the right to request that the Advocate be sworn if he or she intends to provide testimony, or refuses to curtail providing editorial comment.
+In general, the advocate will not be asked to be sworn in or affirmed.
+However, if the advocate attempts to "fill the gaps" in evidence by providing what amounts to testimony, not valid questioning or argument, the board reserves the right to request that the advocate be sworn in if they intend to provide testimony or refuses to curtail providing editorial comment.
+It is typically not appropriate for an advocate to testify on behalf of another witness because the advocate thinks they can do a better job.
+If the advocate is providing editorial comment without being sworn in, that is not proper evidence and should not be considered.

-A witness shall not be coached by the Advocate.
-Once the witness is testifying, there should be no conferences with the Advocate (eg. whispered conversations) during testimony.
-If the Board takes any breaks (e.g. for lunch) in the middle of witness testimony, the Board should instruct the witness not to interact with the advocate, Appellant, Assessor or any other person connected with the hearing during this break.
+Once the witness is testifying, there should be no conferences with the advocate (e.g. whispered conversations) during cross-examination testimony.
+If the board takes any breaks (e.g. for lunch) in the middle of cross-examination witness testimony, the board should instruct the witness not to interact with the advocate, appellant, assessor or any other person connected with the hearing about the hearing during this break.

-Further, the Board will be vigilant as to leading questions when the Advocate is eliciting testimony from its own witnesses.
-The concern is that the line between Advocate and witness may become blurred.
-The Board reserves the right to intervene when a question is leading.
-If the

-Advocate repeatedly asks leading questions despite being asked to desist, an adjournment and/or rescheduling of the hearing before a different Panel may occur.
-Alternatively, the Advocate may be asked remove himself (or herself) from the proceeding if leading questions persist.
+Further, the board will be vigilant as to leading questions when the advocate is eliciting testimony from its own witnesses.
+The concern is that the line between advocate and witness may become blurred.
+The board reserves the right to intervene when a question is leading.
+If the advocate repeatedly asks leading questions despite being asked to desist, an adjournment and/or rescheduling of the hearing before a different panel may occur.
+Alternatively, the advocate may be asked to remove themselves from the proceeding if leading questions persist.
 Leading questions are, of course, allowed on cross-examination.

-The questions of the Advocate and the summation will not be considered as evidence.
+The questions of the advocate and the summation will not be considered as evidence.
 Evidence only comes from admitted exhibits and from the testimony of sworn or affirmed witnesses.
-The Advocate must restrict summation comments to matters actually in evidence before the Board.
+The advocate must restrict summation comments to matters in evidence before the board.
 No additional comments shall be made in an attempt to bolster the record.
+Reference to or argument/presentation of case law is not evidence.

-All questioning of witnesses (whether for the Assessor or the Appellant) will be conducted through the advocate.
+All questioning of witnesses (whether for the assessor or the appellant) will be conducted through the advocate.
 Similarly, submissions may only be made by the advocate.